steffichern/steffichern.github.io/_pages/about.md

   - /about.html
 ---

-📢 **Latest News**: I'm fortunate to have been awarded the 2025 [NSF Graduate Research Fellowship (GRFP)](https://www.nsfgrfp.org/)!
-Grateful for the support as I continue my research in the next few years.

 🎓 Hi everyone!
-I'm Steffi, and I recently graduated with a B.S. in Statistics and Machine Learning from Carnegie Mellon University (CMU).
-I'm seeking opportunities to pursue a Ph.D. degree in Computer Science starting Fall 2025.
-During my undergraduate years at CMU, I was fortunate to be advised by [Prof. Graham Neubig](https://www.phontron.com/), [Prof. Pengfei Liu](http://pfliu.com/), and [Prof. Joel Greenhouse](https://www.stat.cmu.edu/~joel/).
+I'm an incoming Computer Science Ph.D. student at the University of Pennsylvania, advised by [Eric Wong](https://riceric22.github.io/).
+Before that, I graduated with a B.S. in Statistics and Machine Learning from Carnegie Mellon University (CMU), where I was fortunate to be advised by [Prof. Graham Neubig](https://www.phontron.com/) and [Prof. Pengfei Liu](http://pfliu.com/).
+I'm fortunate to be supported by the [NSF Graduate Research Fellowship (GRFP)](https://www.nsfgrfp.org/).

 🧠 My research interests lie at the intersection of natural language processing (NLP) and machine learning (ML).
 Specifically, I'm interested in the following topics: